Fionapason/ApasonPython/readme.md

 `Apason_Python_Arduino_Sensor_Command_Overview.xlsx` : An Excel table used to keep an overview of the single character commands and corresponding sensors and Arduino pins within the System.

 `Requirements.txt` : A file containing all required libraries and versions.
-Use the command `pip install -r requirements.txt` to install all.
+Use the command `pip install -r Requirements.txt` to install all.

 `.gitignore` : Specifies intentionally untracked files, mainly the virtual environment.